Most stolen car? It’s not a Kia

 Another troubling trend garnering nationwide news coverage has been the spike in stolen Hyundai and Kia vehicles.
 In part due to viral videos on YouTube and TikTok that show how easy it is to hotwire Hyundai/Kia vehicles with traditional turn-key ignitions instead of pushbutton starts; 2015-2019 model years of those makes are twice as likely to get stolen as from all other automakers.
 Class action lawsuits and settlements have risen in the wake of the nationwide crime spree.

-An affiliate of the IIHS, the insurance-industry funded HLDI analyzed whole vehicle thefts for model years 2020-2022, as opposed to vehicle models from any model year, such as the annual Hot Wheels report by the NICB.
-Last month, the NICB reported that the highest theft rate of any segment were full-size pickup trucks, which accounted for 25% of all cars stolen in 2022.
+An affiliate of the IIHS, the insurance-industry-funded HLDI analyzed whole vehicle thefts for model years 2020-2022, as opposed to vehicle models from any model year, such as the annual Hot Wheels report by the NICB.
+Last month, the NICB reported that the highest theft rate of any segment was full-size pickup trucks, which accounted for 25% of all cars stolen in 2022.

 Pickup trucks are the bestselling vehicles in the U.S. so the volume makes sense, and the model year most often stolen were older models, such as the 2004 Chevrolet Silverado (most stolen) and 2006 Ford F-150 (second most stolen).